 Layers of crunchy chips, melted cheese and chopped chicken are topped with Mediterranean favorites for a fast and filling dinner the whole family will love!
 This Mediterranean Nachos recipe is from The Weeknight Dinner Cookbook by Mary Younkin.

-I’m so excited to let y’all in on a weeknight sanity saver for me lately.
 When it comes to dinnertime, it’s all out craziness here at our house.
-The boys are bouncing off the walls and begging to be fed, Brookie is tired and begging to be put to bed, and I’m either frantically fixing dinner or pulling my hair out trying to figure out what to feed them. ;)) If I don’t have a plan in place, we usually end up eating boxed mac & cheese or driving through Chick-fil-A. The boys, of course, prefer the later. ;))
+If I don’t have a plan in place, we usually end up eating boxed mac & cheese or driving through Chick-fil-A.

-Well, my friend Mary Younkin (who writes the delicious blog Barefeet In The Kitchen) has saved dinner many a nights in our house lately with her newly released cookbook: The Weeknight Dinner Cookbook.
-Mary is a true talent in the kitchen and has lots of experience feeding her family of 5 (her, her hubby and 3 growing sweet boys!).
+My friend Mary Younkin saved dinner many a nights in our house lately with her newly released cookbook: The Weeknight Dinner Cookbook.
 The recipes in her cookbook are all realistic to make for a busy weeknight dinner and downright delicious.

-Like I said, I’ve already made several recipes from this great cookbook and look forward to making those again and again along with all the others.
-One of our favorites that I’ve made so many times for dinner (and even lunch), are these Mediterranean Nachos…
+I’ve already tried several recipes and one of our favorites that I’ve made so many times for dinner (and even lunch), are these Mediterranean Nachos.

 These nachos are loaded with ingredients that we almost always have on hand so you can imagine how easy they are to make on a busy weeknight when we need something fast and filling.
 Served with hummus, tzatziki and a big salad on the side, we all get giddy as we gather around the table to start digging in.